ThanatatD/MyUnityGameProject/README.md

-# 🎮 Unity 2D Game Collection by Thanatat_D
+# 🎮 Unity 2D Game Projects by Thanatat_D

 This repository contains **two 2D games** created by me using Unity 2D as part of my self-learning and game development practice journey.